robertialenti/Bike-Share/README.md

 1. Select a Bixi station.
 2. For each Bixi station, iterate through every segment of the REV.
 3. For each REV segment, create a polygon using the coordinates bounding the segment.
-4. Calculate the distance between the Bixi station and each pair of vertices forming the polygon for the segment.
+4. Calculate the distance between the Bixi station and each line segment formed from any pair of vertices aassociated with the REV segment.
-5. If the distance is less than 100 meters, assign the Bixi station to treatment.
+5. If the distance calculated is less than 100 meters, assign the Bixi station to treatment.
-6. If the distance is beteween 100 meters and 300 meters, continue iterating through REV segments.
+6. If the distance calculated is beteween 100 meters and 300 meters, continue iterating through REV segments.
 If no other REV segment is found to be less than 100 meters from the Bixi station, assign the Bixi station to the control group.
-7. If the distance between the Bixi station and the REV is never found to be less than 300 meters, assign the station to neither the treatment nor the control group.
+7. If the distance calculated between the Bixi station and the REV is never found to be less than 300 meters, assign the station to neither the treatment nor the control groups.
-8. Return the treatment status and distance between Bixi station and REV path.
+8. Return the treatment status and the distance between Bixi station and REV path.

 Here is a plot showing the location of the REV Axis 1.
 Bixi stations are classified as either Treated, Control, or Other, depending on how far they are located from the path of the REV's Axis 1.